Towards detailed tomography of high energy heavy-ion collisions by $\gamma$-jet: Model introduction and analysis method

 The AMPT model with string meting scenario~\cite{Lin:2004en}, which has shown many good descriptions to some experimental observables~\cite{Lin:2004en,Chen:2006ub, Zhang:2005ni, Ma:2011uma, Ma:2010dv}, is implemented in this work.
 The AMPT model includes four main stages of high energy heavy-ion collisions: the initial condition, parton cascade, hadronization, and hadronic rescatterings.
 The initial condition, which includes the spatial and momentum distributions of minijet partons and soft string excitations, is obtained from HIJING model~\cite{Wang:1991hta,Gyulassy:1994ew}.
 Next it starts the parton evolution with a quark and anti-quark plasma from the melting of strings.
-The parton cascade process, simulated by ZPC model~\cite{Zhang:1997ej}, includes only elastic parton collisions at present whose cross section is controlled by the value of strong coupling constant and the Debye screening mass.
+The scatterings among these quarks are treated by using the Zhang's Parton Cascade (ZPC) model~\cite{Zhang:1997ej} with the differential elastic scattering cross section

+In the above, $t$ is the standard Mandelstam variable for four momentum transfer, $\alpha_s$ is the strong coupling constant, and $\mu$ is the screening mass in the partonic matter.
 It recombines partons via a simple coalescence model to produce hadrons when the partons freeze out.
 Dynamics of the subsequent hadronic matter is then described by ART model~\cite{Li:1995pra}.
 In this work, the AMPT model with the newly fitted parameters for LHC energy~\cite{Xu:2011fi} is used to simulate Pb+Pb collisions at $\sqrt{s_{_{\rm NN}}}$ = 2.76 TeV.
 Two sets of partonic interaction cross sections, 0 and 1.5 mb, are applied to simulate two different physical scenarios for hadronic interactions only and parton + hadronic interactions, respectively.